Introduction to 'Making the most of social media'

 Chapter 2

-3 mins
+3 minutes

 With so many apps out there, you need to pick the right ones for you.
-In this chapter, we ask: what do you want to get out of social media?
+In this chapter, we ask: What do you want to get out of social media?

-We’ll look at some of the most popular sites.
-As you read through each one, ask yourself ‘does this look like it would work for me?’.
 Not all of these apps might suit your needs or reach the type of people you are trying to talk to.
-Look at the different sites before you decide which ones are right for you.
+Look at the different apps before you decide which ones are right for you.

-Select each social media site to find out more
+Select each one to find out more

 Before you decide